 From the earliest stages of program development, SFS exercises a series of quality-control measures to ensure we are consistently delivering study abroad programs of the highest quality.
 Our School of Record, the University of Minnesota, helps provide academic oversight and reviews program curricula and quality.
 Formal program reviews, a diverse Advisory Committee, and publicly available student evaluations offer a transparent assurance of quality.
 Learn more about SFS’ quality standards.

 All locations except Chile and Peru offer at least one summer session, with many offering two back-to-back sessions.
-Two 4-week sessions are offered in Australia, Costa Rica, Tanzania, and TCI.
-One 4-week session is offered in Cambodia, Kenya, and Panama.
-One 6-week summer session is offered in Bhutan.
-Any Session I program (Bhutan excluded) can be paired with any Session II program to gain field experience in two countries and ecosystems.
-Each 4-week session is 4 semester-hour credits in environmental studies; the 6-week Bhutan session is 6 semester-hour credits in environmental studies; combining two sessions offers 8 semester-hour credits.
+Two 4-week sessions are offered in Australia, Bhutan, Costa Rica, Kenya, Tanzania, and TCI.
+One 4-week session is offered in Cambodia and Panama.
+Any Session I program can be paired with any Session II program to gain field experience in two countries and ecosystems.
+Each 4-week session is 4 semester-hour credits in environmental studies; combining two sessions offers 8 semester-hour credits.
 Summer sessions have no specific coursework prerequisites and can be especially appealing to students with an interest in the natural sciences but not pursuing it as a major.
 Students must have a minimum cumulative GPA of 2.6 for SFS summer programs.

 SFS encourages participation by students from all majors.
 SFS has no application deadlines and accepts applications year-round, but early submissions are encouraged for acceptance into a student’s first-choice program.
 Before your students apply, encourage them to read the program components and relevant information.
 Being unlike everyone else also means we’re not a good fit for everyone.